 Meaning of Mashallah Tabarakallah

-The literal meaning of the Arabic word Mashallah is “what Allah has willed has happened.”
+The literal meaning of mashallah in Arabic is “what Allah has willed has happened.”
 And the Arabic word Tabarakallah literally means “may Allah bless.”
-It should be noted that in both of these words we are remembering Allah in the part of our conversation.
+It should be noted that in both of these words, we are remembering Allah in the part of our conversation.
 These words can be used interchangeably too.
 And should definitely be used often to gain the blessings of the Almighty.
-These two phrases are many times used interchangeably too.
+These two phrases are often used interchangeably too.

 Mashallah Tabarakallah in Arabic